The Hardest Job in the World: What it Takes to Be a Presidential Leader

 Washington’s Inner Workings

-A native Washingtonian, he graduated with distinction from the University of Virginia with a Bachelor’s degree in English and a specialty in American Studies.
+A native Washingtonian, Dickerson graduated with distinction from the University of Virginia with a Bachelor’s degree in English and a specialty in American Studies.
 His mother, Nancy Dickerson, was CBS News’ first female correspondent.
 Dickerson is the author of On Her Trail (Simon and Schuster), a book about his mother.
 He is also the author of the New York Times best-seller Whistlestop: My Favorite Stories from Presidential Campaign History (Twelve Books).
-Known for his active use of social media, Dickerson has more than 2.22 million Twitter followers.